 Marsh-Billings-Rockefeller National Historical Park

-It’s Vermont’s only national park, and the last time I visited was so long ago I can’t even remember (I think I was 6).
+It’s Vermont’s only national park, and before this year, the last time I visited was so long ago I can’t even remember (I think I was 6).
 This is a gem of a park, with a working farm, a managed woodland, and a historic mansion and gardens that have been lovingly restored.
 We visited during peak foliage, and it was REALLY busy, but most tourists were touring Billings Farm & Museum.
 There were horse-drawn carriage tours, cheese-making demonstrations, and guided tours of the farm and mansion.

 We were seeking solitude, so we headed out on the network of more than 20 miles of trails and carriage roads.
 As is the case for most national park tours, once we got off the beaten path, we met nary a soul.
 This is a managed forest, and if you bring along the trail map, you can learn when each stand of trees was planted.
 The trails take through quintessential Vermont landscapes — beautiful meadows, dark pine and hemlock forests, and around picturesque ponds.
 We could have stayed forever, but we only had an afternoon.

-Want to learn more about Autumn in Vermont?
+Want to learn more about autumn in Vermont?
 Check out these posts!

 Do you have a favorite spot to explore fall colors?
 We’d love to hear about them in the comments.